MathieuGr02/mathieugr.github.io/_Algorithms-Datastructures/2024-04-22-datastructures.md

 h : U \mapsto \{0, ..., m-1 \}
 $$

 (i.e. h = k mod m).
-We call $h(k)$ the hasch value of $k$.
+We call $h(k)$ the hash value of $k$.

 Because $k \gg m$ we can have overlap, causing different keys to be mapped to the same hash value.
 Here are two methods to work with these overlaps

 ### Chaining

 In chaining every hash value points to a doubly linked list, where every key with the same hash value gets stored in that doubly linked list.
+Given an array T which stores the linked list at index $h(k)$.

 Implementation
 - Search: